Charlottesville judge: 'Plowshares' trial set, Lee statue savers can learn where bronze lies

 "Charlottesville made a decision about what it wants to do with its statues," said the Center's Andrea Douglas after the morning hearing.

-Last December the City agreed to give the statue to the Center to melt and refashion that bronze, a project called Swords into Plowshares.
-The City and the Center remain parties in the lawsuit filed by a pair of would-be bidders for the the larger-than-life equestrian statue.
+Last December the city agreed to give the statue to the Center to melt and refashion that bronze as part of a project called Swords into Plowshares.
+The city and the Center remain parties in the lawsuit filed by a pair of would-be bidders for the the larger-than-life equestrian statue.

 People are also reading…

+After the clash broke up, James A. Fields, Jr., a neo-Nazi from Ohio drove his car into a crowd of counter-protesters, killing Heather Heyer and injuring 35 others.

+"Today, the eyes of the world are on Charlottesville," said former City Councilor Kristin Szakos during a pre-hearing event outside the courthouse.
+"The Swords into Plowshares project promises to serve as a model to other communities who are grappling with what do to with these symbols of division."

-While the court of public opinion includes supporters of the Swords into Plowshares concept, at least 50 of whom rallied outside the city circuit courthouse in advance of Monday's hearing, the plaintiffs have fared better in court.
+While the court of public opinion seems to side with supporters of the Swords into Plowshares concept, at least 50 of whom rallied in advance of Monday's hearing, the plaintiffs have fared better in court.

 In April, Peatross green-lighted the case for trial by indicating that the amended state law on statues did not give the city the right to melt the statue and that the plaintiffs have legal standing to sue.
 He went on to indicate that the Virginia Procurement Act appears to give losing bidders the right to attempt to overturn the bidding process.

 The plaintiffs claim that they were unfairly shut out of the bidding process or otherwise overlooked.
-One plaintiff is the the Trevilian Station Battlefield Foundation Inc. which is dedicated to saving America's largest all-cavalry Civil War battle site, located about four miles west of the town of Louisa.
+One plaintiff is the Trevilian Station Battlefield Foundation Inc., which is dedicated to saving America's largest all-cavalry Civil War battle site, located about four miles west of the town of Louisa.

 The other plaintiff is the Ratcliffe Foundation, which operates a former home of a brother to Confederate General J.E.B.
 Stuart as the Ellenbrook Museum, located in southwest Virginia.
 The plaintiffs pressed the judge to help them learn what happened to the Lee statue after it was hoisted off its pedestal last year.